variance1234/4321ecnairav/README.md

 ## Paper list files info

 **Relevant-AI-Papers.csv**
-This file contains the list of AI papers that we found relevant to our study.
+This file contains the list of AI papers that we found relevant to our study during our paper survey.

 **Relevant-Non-AI-Papers.csv**
-This file contains the list of Non-AI papers that we found relevant to our study.
+This file contains the list of Non-AI papers that we found relevant to our study during our paper survey.

 Column| Description
 ---|---